Eschatologue/CM_wiki/docs/class/barbarian/index.md

 You gain proficiency in another skill of your choice from the skill list available to Barbarians at level 1.

-In addition, while your **:class-abl-rage: Rage**{ .em } is active, you can channel primal power when you attempt certain tasks; whenever you make an ability check using one of the following skills, you can make it as a Strength check even if it normally uses a different ability: Acrobatics, Intimidation, Perception, Stealth, or Survival.
+In addition, while your **:ui-rage: Rage**{ .em } is active, you can channel primal power when you attempt certain tasks; whenever you make an ability check using one of the following skills, you can make it as a Strength check even if it normally uses a different ability: Acrobatics, Intimidation, Perception, Stealth, or Survival.
 When you use this ability, your Strength represents primal power coursing through you, honing your agility, bearing, and senses.

 ### Level 4: Ability Score Improvement